 Christmas Decor for the Living Room

-Unexpected Trees: Not all Christmas trees have to be Fraser Firs!
+Not all Christmas trees have to be Fraser Firs!
 We love the idea of an unexpected tree made out of creative materials.
 This one made with old book pages and accented with string lights is dreamy, whimsical, and beautiful!
+It’s the perfect Christmas wall decor to adorn your home!

 Christmas Decor for the Entryway